-I’m sure there’s some perfectly logical reason why this young Russian singer has used three different names in the last two years!
+I’m sure there’s some perfectly logical reason this young Russian singer has used three different names in the last two years!
 I just can’t find it.

 Using his latest pseudonym, Kain Rivers, this mostly blond, slim young Russian boy has been posting photos and videos on VK.com, even showing us his apartment, which seems to have security alarms all over.

-But then maybe he’s actually Ukrainian, and the alarm sounds in his video are emanating from his mobile.
-He is certainly one of a whole new Renaissance of young artists from Russia, although not from the Ecole group.
+But then maybe he’s Ukrainian, and the alarm sounds in his video are emanating from his mobile.
+He is one of a whole new Renaissance of young artists from Russia, although not from the Ecole group.

 This teen has his own YouTube channel and has been adding material to it.
 He seems also to be involved in fashion.
 He’s on Instagram, Facebook, Twitter, OK and Telegram; many of which have been dormant for months.

 So let’s work back from the present and discover who’s behind the charade.